MegDie/occpollution/docs/_build/html/_sources/documentation/preprocess.rst.txt

 One of the additional things is the sorting of the date.
 In this project, the ultimate goal for this project was to make a video of the O3 (ozone) level across time for the cities available in the dataset.
 So to have a good animation, we have to order the date to have a chronologic video.
+We use the method `sort_values` to sort our dates.

 We also select the variables we care of to short the datas.